Asymptotic approximations for stationary distributions of many-server queues with abandonment: Concluding remarks

-\subsection{A Counterexample (Invalidity of the Interchange of Limits)}
+\subsection{A counterexample (invalidity of the interchange of limits)}

-In this section we show that, even for an M/M/N queue (both with and without abandonments), an ``interchange of limits" need not hold, i.e., the diagram presented in Figure \ref{diag-comm} may not commute.
+In this section we show that even for an $M/M/N$ queue (both with and without abandonments), the ``interchange of limits'' need not hold, that is, the diagram presented in Figure~\ref{diag-comm} may not commute.

-Consider the sequence of state processes $(\xn, \measn)$, $N \in \N$, of $N$-server queues without abandonment, where the service time distribution $G^s$ is exponential with rate $1$.
-For the $N$-th queue, let the arrival process $\en$ be a Poisson process with parameter $\lambda^{(N)}=N-1$ and suppose that there exists $\fmeas_0 \in {\cal M}_F[0,\infty)$ with $\lan \f1, \fmeas_0 \ran \leq 1$ such that a.s., as $N \ra \infty$, \be (\fxn(0), \fmeasn_0) \ra (2, \fmeas_0).\ee
+Consider the sequence of state processes $(\xn, \measn)$, $N \in\N $, of $N$-server queues without abandonment, where the service time distribution $G^s$ is exponential with rate $1$.
+For the $N$th queue, let the arrival process $\en$ be a~Poisson process with parameter $\lambda^{(N)}=N-1$ and suppose that there exists $\fmeas_0 \in {\cal M}_F[0,\infty)$ with $\lan{\mathbf1}, \fmeas_0 \ran\leq1$ such that a.s., as $N \ra\infty$,

 Given the exponentiality of the service time distribution, it immediately follows that Assumption 2 of \cite{kasram07} is satisfied.
-Moreover, since (\ref{eg-convint}) holds and $\overline \lambda^{(N)} = (N-1)/N \ra 1$ as $N \ra \infty$, it follows that Assumption 1 of \cite{kasram07} also holds with $\lambda = 1$.
-On the other hand, since $G^r(x)=0$ for all $x\in [0,\infty)$, Assumption 2 fails to hold because in this case $B_1=[0,\infty)$ and so the invariant manifold has uncountably many points.
+Moreover, because (\ref{eg-convint}) holds and $\overline\lambda^{(N)} = (N-1)/N \ra1$ as $N \ra\infty$, it follows that Assumption 1 of \cite{kasram07} also holds with $\lambda= 1$.
+On the other hand, since $G^r(x)=0$ for all $x\in[0,\infty)$, Assumption 2 fails to hold because in this case $B_1=[1,\infty)$ and so the invariant manifold has uncountably many points.